-The best way to answer that question is to talk to Dr. Diane W. Sherman.
+The best way to answer that question is to talk to Dr. Sherman.
 Each and every patient is unique, and whether your tooth has been damaged or lost will determine which treatment is right for you.
 It’s not impossible to transition from crowns to bridges either.
 In cases where a damaged tooth is lost or extracted, it’s easy to replace with a bridge.
 Our goal is to help you feel more confident about your appearance.
 Know that you will never leave our office without a replacement, even if it’s a temporary one.

 Schedule a consultation with Dr. Sherman to uncover which treatment is best for your dental situation.
 Whether you need a crown or a bridge, rest assured that we strive to make every device beautiful and functional.
 Not even your close friends and family will be able to tell the difference.
 Give us a call today!